grnet/archipelago/docs/index.rst

 volume with a single object.
 The exact offset inside the object, is calculated statically from the fixed object size and the offset in the volume.
 But having this map and the composition subsystems, allow us to do much more than simple volume composition.
-Archipelago offers Copy-On-Write snapshotable volumes.
+Archipelago offers Copy-On-Write snapshottable volumes.
 Furthermore, each snapshot can be hashed, to allow deduplication to play its part, reducing the storage cost of each hashed object.
-Further more, Archipelago can integrate with Pithos, and use Pithos images to provision a volume with Copy-On-Write semantics (i.e. a clone).
+Furthermore, Archipelago can integrate with Pithos, and use Pithos images to provision a volume with Copy-On-Write semantics (i.e. a clone).
 Since Pithos images are already hashed, we can store Archipelago hashed volumes, which are indistinguishable from a Pithos image, along with the Pithos images, to enable further deduplication, or even registering an archipelago hashed snapshot as Pithos image file.

-Having stated all that, Archipelago is used by Cyclades and Ganeti for fast VM provisioning based on CoW volumes.
+Archipelago is used by Cyclades and Ganeti for fast VM provisioning based on CoW volumes.
 Moreover, it enables live migration of thinly-provisioned VMs with no physically shared storage.

 Contents: